theHandgun/War-of-Art/README.md

 # War-of-Art (Placeholder Name)
 An online painting and guessing game similiar to gartic.io made with Javascript using Phaser 3 with Express and Socket.io on server.
-Game is still in development
+The game is abandoned.

 ## Public Lobby
 Players join a public lobby (there is only 1 server support for testing purposes for now) and the first person to join the lobby becomes the game manager.